RafaelOliRod/Web-Scraping-5-andar/README.md

-Real Estate Web Scraping - Brazilian Website
+Quinto Andar Web Scraping - Brazilian Website

 This project consists of a web scraping script to collect data from a famous Brazilian website for buying and renting properties.
 The goal is to extract useful information about the listed properties, such as price, location, size, number of rooms, among others.
 Motivation